NobelEapen/sql-practice/README.md

 DEFAULT - Sets a default value for a column if no value is specified CREATE INDEX - Creates indexes on columns to retrieve data from the database faster

+SQL **NOT NULL** Constraint
+The NOT NULL constraint enforces a column to NOT accept NULL values.
+This enforces a field to always contain a value, which means that you cannot insert a new record, or update a record without adding a value to this field.